Knight at the Movies Archives

 Cumming’s performance in “Tin Man,” the Syfy channel’s award winning miniseries.

-The Wizard of Oz had on the life of this queer film critic?
+So what kind of impact has The Wizard of Oz had on the life of this queer film critic?
 I’m not sure I can ever put into words the

 powerful spell that the movie has cast – and continues to hold – over me.
 I can only write that after having seen literally thousands